jeffreycwitt/pl399/docs/18-internet-and-control.md

 Each site creates cookie (e.g. a unique id that lives on your computer and corresponds to a database id with corresponding information).
 But access to cookies is normally restricted to the website (domain) that planted the cookie.
 And thus as you move around within the domain of a website, it continues to know who you are.

 But what about cross domains?
-Why is it that when I am on Facebook, it knows that I've been looking at Lamps on Amazon.
+Why is it that when I am on Facebook, it knows that I've been looking at lamps on Amazon.

 Websites can join advertising networks and two website can join the same "Ad Network".